 “It’s known, it’s a brand, it’s an opportunity to invest,” said Christopher Casey, a managing director at SuttonBrook Capital Management LP, the New York-based hedge fund.
 “You’re not getting in on the ground floor, but you can still get in early enough that you can get a pretty nice ride over the next couple of years if they execute.”

-The IPO follows the successful offering of Michael Kors Holdings Ltd. (KORS) in December and a share sale by Tumi’s biggest rival, Samsonite International SA, last year.
-Kors stock has more than doubled (KORS) since that offering, while Samsonite jumped 25 percent this year through yesterday.
+The IPO follows the successful offering of Michael Kors Holdings Ltd. (KORS:US) in December and a share sale by Tumi’s biggest rival, Samsonite International SA, last year.
+Kors stock has more than doubled (KORS:US) since that offering, while Samsonite jumped 25 percent this year through yesterday.

 As of yesterday, Michael Kors had an enterprise value of about $8.2 billion, or 33 times Ebitda of $251 million in the 12 months through Dec.
 31, Bloomberg data show.